 2013 – WBT.
 As a follow-on of the XGW project, the Wireless Biometric Token project develops an advanced prototype of a wireless biometric device granting its owner access to home banking platforms.
 The prototype is redesigned to include a Bluetooth radio interface and to meet more stringent requirements regarding size, energy consumption, and cost.

 2012 – UBICARE.
-“Ubiquitous Caregiver” is a project targeting more efficient healthcare assistance for patients who have dementia, with the goal of remote monitoring through non-invasive technologies ensuring independent patient’s life management.
-The project outcomes a bracelet device equipped with sensors to measure several life-critical parameters, indoor and outdoor localization systems, and voice/data transmission/reception through cellular networks.
+“Ubiquitous Caregiver” is a project targeting more efficient healthcare assistance for patients who have dementia, with the goal of remote monitoring through non-invasive technologies ensuring independent patient life management.
+The project outcome is a bracelet device equipped with sensors to measure several life-critical parameters, indoor and outdoor localization systems, and voice/data transmission/reception through cellular networks.

 2011 – ZOOBoe.
 The project targets the monitoring of water quality for rivers and lakes through wireless sensor networks.
 Some working prototypes equipped with smart sensors to monitor river pollution are produced.
-On-site proofs-of-concept are executed on Tordino river near Teramo, in collaboration with the Istituto Zooprofilattico di Teramo.
+On-site proofs-of-concept are executed on the Tordino River near Teramo, in collaboration with the Istituto Zooprofilattico di Teramo.

 2009 – CASA+.
-The project supports the independent life of people who have Down syndrome.
+The project supports the independent lives of people who have Down syndrome.
 A house in L’Aquila hosts young people who have Down syndrome for two days a week.
-It is equipped with technological supports to monitor the inhabitants’ activities, locate them, and interact with them from remote if needed.
+It is equipped with technological support to monitor the inhabitants’ activities, locate them, and interact with them remotely if needed.

 2006 – XGW: Security system based on the mobile gateway.
 The project targets a multi-function security system for controlling and monitoring personal services such as access to restricted areas or media channels.
 The system’s main element is a smartcard equipped with a fingerprint reader, which confirms the identity of its owner and interfaces with a control unit (gateway) in charge of offering the services to which the user has access.
 The project produced some working prototypes from which a subsequent product engineering phase can start.

 2006 – WERISE&TRACK: Geo-tracking system for gliders.
-The project is realized to support the Organizing Committee of “Mondiali di Volo a Vela” which happened in Rieti (Italy) in Summer 2007 (Juniores) and 2008 (FAI classes).
-A GPS-based positioning device is installed on the racing gliders to track them and to monitor several parameters.
-Collected data are stored on an ad-hoc unit on-board; they are elaborated and compressed, then transmitted to ground receivers through radio mobile 2G/3G networks.
+The project was realized to support the Organizing Committee of “Mondiali di Volo a Vela” which happened in Rieti (Italy) in the Summer of 2007 (Juniores) and 2008 (FAI classes).
+A GPS-based positioning device is installed on the racing gliders to track them and monitor several parameters.
+Collected data are stored on an ad-hoc unit onboard; they are elaborated and compressed, then transmitted to ground receivers through radio mobile 2G/3G networks.
 The project produced 30 working prototypes.
-In July 2007 and in July 2008, the devices are installed on gliders and supported the racing scene’s virtual reproduction for the airport and the web.
+In July 2007 and in July 2008, the devices were installed on gliders and supported the racing scene’s virtual reproduction for the airport and the web.